Optimizing magnetic coupling in lumped element superconducting resonators for molecular spin qubits

 where $a$ and $S_{j}^{-}$ are photon and spin ladder operators, respectively, $\tilde\omega_{\rm r} = \omega_{\rm r} - \omega_\mathrm{pump} - i\kappa/2$ and $\tilde\Omega_{S,j} = \Omega_{S,j}-\omega_\mathrm{pump} - i/T_{2}$.
 Temperature effects are not included since the experiments described in this section have been carried out at constant $T$ such that $\hbar\Omega_S \gg k_\mathrm{B}T$.
-In Eq. (\ref{eq:a_dynamic}), we set $\alpha_{\mathrm{in}}^2 = P_{\mathrm{MW}}/\hbar\omega_\mathrm{pump}$, where $P_{\rm MW}$ is the microwave power fed into the pump line.
+In Eq. (\ref{eq:a_dynamic}) we set $\alpha_{\mathrm{in}}^2 = P_{\mathrm{MW}}/\hbar\omega_\mathrm{pump}$, where $P_{\rm MW}$ is the microwave power fed into the pump line.
 In Eqs. (\ref{eq:sm_dynamic}) and (\ref{eq:sz_dynamic}), the coupling between the $j$-th spin and the transmission line, separated by a distance $r_j$, is given by the classical magnetic field generated by the latter, $\hbar G_{1,j}^{\mathrm{line}} = g\mu_\mathrm{B} b_\mathrm{rms}^{\mathrm{line}}(r_j)$.

 Equations (\ref{eq:sim_EOM}) have been solved using standard Runge-Kutta methods under certain approximations.
-Since the experimental sample comprises $\gtrsim 10^{11}$ spins, we are forced to reduce the number of equations by discretizing the distributions in spin frequencies and spin-photon couplings.
-The former one is discretized into $N_{\mathrm{disc}}$ ``boxes'' with $N_I$ spins in each of them, such that $\sum_{I=1}^{N_{\mathrm{disc}}} p_I = 1$.
-The $p_I$ coefficients are proportional to the area encompassed by each ``box'' in the Gaussian distribution (Figs. \ref{fig:spectroscopy} and \ref{fig:shift-relaxation-2}b).
-On the other hand, both the coupling strengths $\{G_{1, J}\}_{J=1}^{N_{\mathrm{coup}}}$ and the number of spins $N_J$ having a coupling $G_{1,J}$ are estimated considering the inhomogeneity of the electromagnetic mode generated by the LER as determined in the previous section (Fig. \ref{fig:shift-relaxation-2}c and d).
-Since both distributions are uncorrelated, we consider that for all spin frequencies $\{\Omega_{S,I}\}_{I=1}^{N_{\mathrm{coup}}}$, the distribution in couplings is the same.
-With these approximations the number of equations in \eqref{eq:sim_EOM} is reduced from $2N+1$ to $2N_{\mathrm{disc}}N_{\mathrm{coup}}+1$, where $N_{\mathrm{disc}}N_{\mathrm{coup}}\ll N$.
+Since the experimental sample comprises $\gtrsim 10^{11}$ spins, we are forced to reduce the number of equations by discretizing the distributions in spin frequencies $\rho(\Omega_{S})$ and spin- photon couplings $\mathcal{D}(G_{1})$.
+The former is discretized into $N_{\Omega}$ ``boxes'' with $N_I$ spins in each of them, all having the same $\Omega_{S,I}$, so that $\sum_{I=1}^{N_{\Omega}} N_I = N$.
+Here, $N_I$ is proportional to the area encompassed by each ``box'' in the Gaussian distribution (Figs. \ref{fig:spectroscopy} and \ref{fig:shift-relaxation-2}b).
+On the other hand, both the coupling strengths $\{G_{1, J}\}_{J=1}^{N_{G}}$ and the number of spins $N_J$ having a coupling $G_{1,J}$ are estimated considering the inhomogeneity of the electromagnetic mode generated by the LER as determined in the previous section (Fig. \ref{fig:shift-relaxation-2}c and d).
+Since both distributions are uncorrelated, we consider that for all spin frequencies $\{\Omega_{S,I}\}_{I=1}^{N_{\Omega}}$, the distribution in couplings is the same.
+With these approximations, the number of equations in \eqref{eq:sim_EOM} is reduced from $2N+1 \sim 10^{12}$ to $2N_{\Omega}N_{G}+1 \ll N$.